cryptopunksnotdead/awesome-cryptopunks-bubble/README.md

 > This is in no way an authorized [Larva Labs] project.
 >
 > -- [February 2021](https://twitter.com/larvalabs/status/1364041628508434432)
+>
+> Isn't an unauthorized edition the true authentic punk edition?
+Fuck the [Larva Labs $$$] hipsters
+> and the [let's "flex" how rich and stupid I am] 24x24 pixel certified proof-of-ownership HODLers!
+>
+> -- Anonymous Punk

 # Awesome CryptoPunks Bubble (Anno 2021)  - Modern 24×24 Pixel Crypto Art on the Blockchain